Best daily deals

 The button on the left ear cup is painfully and unapologetically plastic and sounds cheap every time you click the button.

 On the bottom of the left ear cup is the 3.5mm input, so you can plug in the included audio cable with a mic and remote.
 And, no, it doesn’t end in a lightning cable, nor does it come with a dongle.
 Moving over to the right ear cup, you get the power button and five small LED lights that let you know roughly how much battery is left.
-Double-tapping the power button also lets you toggle the active noise cancelling on and off, so long as you’re on an iOS device.
+Double-tapping the power button also lets you toggle the active noise canceling on and off, so long as you’re on an iOS device.

-Yes, if your TV supports Bluetooth, you can connect the The Beats Studio3 Wireless to it.
+Yes, if your TV supports Bluetooth, you can connect the Beats Studio3 Wireless to it.
 Otherwise, you could use a Bluetooth transmitter with your TV.

 We recommend the AirFly Pro.
 It plugs into a 3.5mm jack and creates a Bluetooth connection with your headphones.
 It can also function as a Bluetooth receiver in your car.

-The ANC unit is passable, but not great.
+The ANC unit is passable but not great.
 However, as the Beats Studio3 Wireless are pretty good at physically blocking noise from entering your ears, the cumulative effect is decent.

 How long does the Beats Studio3 Wireless battery last?